reasonml/reason/docs/README.md

 and make the changes to the markdown embedded in the `<head>`.
 Refresh the page and your changes are rendered.

+Warning about editing code example tables: ensure there are no empty lines inside the tables.
+Empty lines will cause formatting errors.

 Editing Style:
 --------------